Villager

 Do people experience digital communities differently from physical ones?

-Growing up around and in digital spaces like Poptropica, Club Penguin, and other online video games for youth, it led to my interest in how youth in this generation experience community.
+Growing up around and in digital spaces like Poptropica, Club Penguin, and other online video games for children, it led to my interest in how youth in this generation experience community.
 Especially with the growing concern of the over-reliance on online communication, I explored how youth are currently being affected.

 How can digital communal spaces be a bridge to physical communities, supporting the social development of youth struggling with in-person social interaction?